SindriaInc/devops-kit/README.md

-# Pipeline
+# DevOps Kit

-This tiny and basic image can be used for run all serverless routine steps.
+This tiny and basic image can be used for minimal devops environment ready out of the box.

 Installed packages:

 - bash
 - curl
+- wget
+- vim
 - rsync
+- make
+- openssh-client
 - git
 - docker-cli
+- docker-compose
+- kubectl
-- cowsay
+- awscli